Matheson Hammock Marina is the perfect place to set sail for a day on the water

 Black Point Marina in Homestead

-Down in Homestead, Black Point Marina is a favorite amongst locals, offering a boat launch ramp and the Ocean Grill restaurant overlooking the water.
+Down in Homestead, Black Point Marina is a favorite amongst locals, offering a boat launch ramp and the Ocean Grill restaurant overlooking the water and serving up tasty seafood dishes from raw oysters to steamed mussels and delicious Ahi Tuna sandwiches that are seared to perfection.
 It’s also a great recreation spot with kayak and canoe rentals, nature trails, picnic pavilions and a bait and tackle shop.

 Bill Bird Marina in Sunny Isles Beach

 Situated in Haulover Park directly on the Intracoastal, Bill Bird Marina is a prime location to explore Biscayne Bay and the Atlantic Ocean.
 The area is famous for flying kites, which you can rent from an onsite vendor.
-There are plenty of deep sea fishing boat charters to choose from or simply relax at nearby Haulover Beach.
+There are also plenty of deep sea fishing boat charters to choose from or simply relax and soak up the sun at Haulover Beach, directly across A1A.

 Pelican Harbour Marina in North Bay Village